KarpRom/adaptSAM-3D/README.md

-# **Adapt SAM2 3D: Segment Anything 2.1 for 3D Object Extraction**
+# **Adapt SAM2 3D: Segment Anything 2.1 for 3D Object Annotation**

 Segment Anything Model 2 (SAM2) is a foundation model designed for **promptable visual segmentation** in images and videos.
-SAM2 2 introduced **object tracking through time** using a streaming memory mechanism which allows to treat 2D slices of volumetric images as video frames.
+SAM2 2 introduced **object tracking through time** using a streaming memory mechanism.
+This process can be used to find 3D object by considering 2D slices of volumetric images as video frames.

 This repository provides a **simple and efficient** way to perform **3D volume estimation** using SAM2.